Mongol invasion of Europe: Invasion of Austria

 The subjugation of Hungary opened a pathway for the Mongol Horde to invade Vienna.
 Using similar tactics during their campaigns in previous Eastern and Central European countries, the Mongols first launched small squadrons to attack isolated settlements in the outskirts of Vienna in an attempt to instill fear and panic among the populace.
 In 1241 the Mongols raided Wiener Neustadt and its neighboring districts, located south of Vienna.
 Wiener Neustadt took the brunt of the attack and, like previous invasions, the Mongols committed horrible atrocities on the relatively unarmed populace.
 The city of Korneuburg, just north of Vienna, was also pillaged and destroyed.
 The Duke of Austria, Frederick II, had previously engaged the Mongols in Olomouc and in the initial stages of the Battle of Mohi.
 Unlike in Hungary however, Vienna under the leadership of Duke Frederick and his knights, together with their foreign allies, managed to rally quicker and annihilate the small Mongolian squadron.
 After the battle, the Duke estimated that the Mongols lost 300 to upwards of 700 men, while the defending Europeans lost 100.
-Austrian knights also subsequently defeated the Mongols at the borders of the River March in the district of Theben.
+Austrian knights also subsequently defeated the Mongols at the borders of the River March in the district of Dévény (Devín).
 After the failed initial raids, the rest of the Mongols retreated after learning of the Great Khan Ögedei's death.